pitches | networking | social media

 If there is someone you’re especially excited to meet, but nervous about it, talk to at least three other folks before you approach them.
 This will help you get your jitters out.

 Approach folks standing by themselves or with one other person rather than larger groups.
 Maintain strong eye contact.
 No one wants to feel like you’re just using him or her until the person you really want to talk to is free.

-When you’re ready to move on, extend your right hand and say, “Bob, it was a pleasure to meet you.”
-That signals that you can each move on.
+When you’re ready to move on, say, “Bob, it was a pleasure to meet you.”
+That's the signal that you can each go meet someone else now.

 One of the best networking strategies a person can have is to join professional organizations in his or her field and be actively involved.
 Volunteering is another great way to network.

 Networking is especially important in times of career transition.
 When you’re job-hunting, you want to stay top-of-mind.
 If you maintain relationships with mentors, faculty, and folks in your industry, they have a greater sense of investment in your success and will work more actively to connect you with opportunities.

 Forget networking.
 How to be a connector (Entrepreneur)